Epic Games: Acquisitions

 In 2008, Epic acquired Utah based Chair Entertainment, developer of Undertow.
 Summer 2009 saw the launch of Chair's Shadow Complex, an adventure game inspired by the Metroid series.

 Epic announced in October 2018 that it had acquired in investment from seven firms: KKR, ICONIQ Capital, Smash Ventures, aXiomatic, Vulcan Capital, Kleiner Perkins, and Lightspeed Venture Partners.
 The firms join Tencent, Disney, and Endeavor as minority shareholders in Epic.
 With the investment, Epic Games was estimated to have a nearly valuation in October 2018.

 Besides expanding support for Fortnite and the Epic Games Store, these investments allowed Epic to acquire additional firms.
 In January 2018, it was announced that Epic had acquired Cloudgine, a developer of cloud-based gaming software.
 The company also announced the acquisition of Kamu, a firm that offered anti-cheat software called Easy Anti-Cheat, in October 2018.
 A year later, in January 2019, Epic acquired 3Lateral and Agog Labs.
 3Lateral is known for its "digital human" creations, using a combination of digital technology, motion capture, and other tools to create photo-realistic human subjects in real-time.
 Epic plans to add some of 3Lateral's features to the Unreal Engine.
-Agog had developed SkookumScript, a platform for scripting events in video games; on the announcement of this acquisition, Agog stated they will stop the development of SkookumScript to work more on Unreal Engine scripting support.
+Agog had developed SkookumScript, a platform for scripting events in video games; on the announcement of this acquisition, Agog stated it will stop the development of SkookumScript to work more on Unreal Engine scripting support.

 Epic acquired Psyonix, the developer of Rocket League, in May 2019.
 Epic and Psyonix have had a past history, as Psyonix was originally founded a few miles from Epic's headquarters and had contributed to Epic's Unreal Tournament.
 Besides ongoing support for Rocket League, Psyonix developed an arcade-style car racing game inside of Fortnite, named Rocket Racing, which was added in December 2023.

 Epic acquired the Twinmotion visualization tool used in architectural design in May 2019 from Abvent, and which they plan to expand and incorporate into their Unreal Engine offerings.
 Epic acquired Life on Air, the developers behind Houseparty, a social networking service, in June 2019.
 The monetary terms of the acquisition were not disclosed.
 Epic later shuttered Houseparty's app in October 2021, though the team behind it was continuing to develop social apps for Epic's platforms.

 In November 2019, Epic acquired Quixel, the world's largest photogrammetry asset library which makes 3D models of objects based on real-world high-definition photography.
 Epic plans to open Quixel's existing library of models to users of Unreal Engine, while the Quixel staff will continue to build out its assets within Epic.
 The company acquired Cubic Motion, a studio that provides highly detailed digital facial animations for both films and video games, in March 2020.